Leonard Wilf

-Leonard A. Wilf (born 1947) is an American businessman, the president of Garden Homes, the co-owner and vice chairman of the Minnesota Vikings football team, and co-owner of the Nashville SC.
+Leonard A. Wilf (born 1947) is an American businessman, the president of real estate development company Garden Homes, the co-owner and vice chairman of the Minnesota Vikings football team, and co-owner of Orlando City SC.

 Early life

 Leonard Wilf was born in Göggingen, Germany, the son of Holocaust survivors Harry Wilf and Judith Wilf (died 2006).
 From the age of nine, he grew up in New Jersey.
 Wilf earned a B.A. degree from Boston University, a J.D. degree from Georgetown University, and an LL.M. degree in taxation from New York University.

 Wilf grew up in Hillside, New Jersey in a home adjoining that of his cousin Zygi.

 Career

 Wilf is president of the family-owned real estate development company, Garden Homes.

 With his cousins, brothers Zygi and Mark Wilf, he co-owns the Minnesota Vikings football team.
 In August 2017, Wilf and his cousins became co-owners of the Nashville SC alongside lead investor John Ingram.
 In 2015, the Wilf family had an estimated net worth of $5 billion.